z3tssu/Z3TSSU-COMPLETE/CYBERSECURITY/CTF-BOX/TryHackMe/Skynet.md

 ```

-Lets navigate to this directory now
+# Lets navigate to new directory
 ![[Pasted image 20251021202252.png]]

 So what now?